-This course explores ancient history and writings of the Jewish people through a review of the cultural and historical background of the Ancient Near East and the beliefs, practices, rituals, major events, and major figures discussed in the Hebrew Scriptures.
+Through an examination of the Hebrew Scriptures/Old Testament and supplemental readings, this course explores the ancient history and writings of the Jewish people through an examination of the Ancient Near East and the beliefs, practices, rituals, major events, and major figures found therein.
+Prerequisites: College level reading and writing skills are required.